1

 Explore

-As noted above, external audits of the MoD are performed by the Office of the Auditor-General for the Federation, which submits its reports directly…
+External audits of the MoD are performed by the Office of the Auditor-General for the Federation, which submits its reports directly to the Public…

 Explore